Seen on:

 Kiko Bejines Vs Julian Solis

-Medical Emergency and Death
+Medical Crisis and Untimely Death

 Aftermath and Impact